 Val Kilmer may have lost his speaking voice due to throat cancer treatment, but thanks to Sonantic, AI was able to help recreate it.
 The company started by gathering audio recordings of the actor before carefully removing background noise without destroying the speech content.
 Next, transcripts were generated from the clips and then audio as well as text was paired together in small chunks.
-Read more for a video example of the generated voice and additional information.

 The Voice Engine then began training the model with the resulting data.
 However, the Voice Engine needed more data to generate an accurate voice.
 So, Sonantic ended up generating over 40 different voice models and selected the best, highest-quality, most expressive one.
 You’re still able to tweak the custom voice model after it’s produced using Sonantic’s desktop application.
 This enables users to input text and then fine-tune the performance, adjusting a range of key parameters.

 - Escalate your game with up to 8 high-performance cores in the AMD Ryzen 7 5800H processor, 16GB DDR4 RAM, and 512GB NVMe SSD storage